The shoulder is the most commonly dislocated joint in the body.

-Prior to any surgery an MRI scan or physiotherapy may be carried out, but arthroscopy may be recommended to determine how unstable the shoulder joint is.
+Prior to any surgery, an MRI scan or physiotherapy may be carried out.
+Arthroscopy (or keyhole surgery) may be recommended to determine how unstable the shoulder joint is.

 The shoulder is the most commonly dislocated joint in the body.
 Some people develop recurrent problems with either repeated dislocations or the feeling that the shoulder is about to dislocate.
 This commonly occurs in people in their late teens or early twenties and may also cause pain in the shoulder.